timdrysdale/sixth-scale-metal-shipping-container/README.md

 4-6mm 3:1 heatshrink for the inner one?
 12mm 3:1 for the outer?

+NOTE DC wires to motor in spinners were 500mm but really needed 550-600mm overall.

 ### Note on wire ends going into terminal blocks